davidbettis/daily-office/README.md

 ## Website

-* add an abbreviated version of the office that can be completed in under 30 minutes
 * pull in daily psalms from scripture-service and format them in a poetic way
 * add superscript verse numbers to the lessons
 * Add option for traditional / contemporary Lord's prayer